Genex Auto

 Here is a general guide, based on industry standards and New Zealand Standard 5423:

-The puncture is in the central tread area — not on the shoulder or sidewall
+• Puncture is in the central tread area (not shoulder or sidewall)

-The object causing the puncture (nail, screw, etc.) is 6mm or less in diameter
+• Object causing the puncture is 6mm or less in diameter

-This is the first, second, or at most third repair to this tyre, with each repair at least 150mm apart
+• This is the first, second, or at most third repair — each at least 150mm apart

 How Genex Auto's Puncture Repair Process Works